View of Split on a 3-Day Split, Itinerary, Croatia

 Boys sit on pier at Bacvice Beach in Split, Croatia

-Within an easy stroll from the Old Town (and just beyond the Split bus terminal) is Bacvice Beach, Split’s most popular beach.
-The shallow cove has a tiny sandy shore that is otherwise surrounded by concrete and lively beach bars.
+Within an easy stroll from the Old Town (and just beyond the Split bus terminal) is Bacvice, Split’s most popular beach.
+The shallow cove has a tiny sandy shore that is otherwise surrounded by concrete platforms and lively beach bars.

 View of Kasuni Beach from Marjan Hill in Split, Croatia

 Around the base of Marjan Hill are several beach coves for swimming.
-Kasjuni Beach and Bene Beach are well-known spots – and Bus #12, which originates at St. Frane Church at the west end of the Riva, transports beach-goers to both.
+Kasjuni Beach and Bene Beach are well-known spots.
+Bus #12, which originates at St. Frane Church on the west end of the Riva, transports beach-goers to both.

 Matejuska Fisherman's Port at sunset in Split, Croatia